PostDojoGeek/DOJOTOOLS/README.md

-Since you want to replace the existing `README.md` with the updated version, you can manually copy the following content and paste it into your `README.md` file on GitHub.

-Here’s the enhanced content:

----

 # 🌟 **DOJOTOOLS - SRT Translator** 🌟

 DOJOTOOLS is your ultimate solution for translating SRT subtitle files with precision and speed.
 Powered by the **DeepL API**, it offers a seamless and intuitive experience for creators, editors, and professionals.
 Translate subtitles into **30+ languages** effortlessly, with advanced features that ensure accuracy and a smooth workflow.